rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 L = -cos(%mean_theta_lidar%) / 0.5 * ln(R_g/R_t)
 Where %mean_theta_lidar% is the mean lidar scanning angle of all returns in the polygon.
 Here’s the code for implementing this model:
 [code]
 Note we consider a return to be a ground return if its height above ground is less than or equal to 5 cm.
-Also note that the scan angle dimension doesn’t actually provide us with angles, and we multiply it by a factor to get the actual angle. (see this [link https://github.com/ASPRSorg/LAS/issues/41#issuecomment-344300998] comment). {TODO: do this calculation beforehand, and copy/paste this part above}.

 {Explain procedure for each polygon: